Cinderella and Prince Charming after 20 years of marriage.

 However, a few months later, I began to wake up in the middle of the night to find Charming placing a slipper on my foot.
 Off, and then on, off and on.
 He would do this for about 15 minutes before finally relaxing and going back to sleep.
 When I told my therapist about it, he suggested that perhaps Charming might have a foot fetish.
 I was aghast and told him that he was being absurd; that this was Prince Friggin Charming he was talking about; he doesn’t get foot fetishes or any other sort of sexual preferences outside the standard boring urges of marital bliss as God intended.

 I was so angry.
-In a fit of rage, I threw him out the window.
+In a fit of rage, I threw my therapist out the window.
 Storming out of the room in tears, everyone came running; jumping over the body to see if I was ok.
 It’s times like these, when I’m so grateful to have such wonderful friends.